BlueWitherer/ProgressBarAPI/README.md

 > [<img alt="Downloads" src="https://img.shields.io/github/downloads/BlueWitherer/ProgressBarAPI/total?style=for-the-badge&logo=geode&logoColor=ffffff&label=Downloads">](https://www.geode-sdk.org/mods/cheeseworks.progressbarapi)

 > [!NOTE]
-> *This mod is an API for other mods to depend on, and is not intended to significantly modify the game on its own.*
+> *This mod is an API for other mods to depend on.*

 > [!TIP]
 > *This mod has settings you can utilize to customize your experience.*